softword-tt/PRE-Mamba/README.md

 ``` -->

 ## Acknowledgement
-The code framework of this project is based on [MambaMOS](https://github.com/Terminal-K/MambaMOS/tree/main), thanks to their excellent work.
+The code framework of this project is based on  [pointcept](https://github.com/Pointcept/Pointcept) and [MambaMOS](https://github.com/Terminal-K/MambaMOS/tree/main), thanks to their excellent work.